A NOT ALWAYS

 cheatin' heart won't set you free

-However, Indigenous Elders and leaders continue to teach that, "One could not discover what was never lost in the first place!"
 Unlike Christopher Columbus who seemingly couldn't find his way of out of the proverbial wet paper bag, Native people always knew where they were -- right here on Turtle Island.
-It has been estimated that there were upwards of 18 million Native people living here at the time of the arrival of a relentless chorus-line of Europeans, looking (and smelling) the same, and spouting the same conquering rhetoric
+It has been estimated that there were upwards of eighteen million Native people living here at the time of the arrival of a relentless chorus-line of Europeans, looking (and smelling) the same, and spouting the same conquering rhetoric

 Ah, is that a Gershwin tune?